lukmanlukmin/eticket-mkp/README.md

-# 🏦 Loan Service
+# 🏦 Eticket Service

-Loan Service is a modular backend system for managing loans, approvals, and investments.
-Built using Go, PostgreSQL, and Kafka, it follows a clean and maintainable architecture.
+A backend system for Public Transportation E-Ticketing that operates 24/7 with offline-first capability.
+Supports prepaid card payments, tariff calculation based on entry and exit terminals, and automatic/manual data synchronization.

 ---